Ayan-Nalawade/Chat/README.md

 3. Press `F12` or `ctrl + shift + i` for google dev or console

 4. Session: Application → Cookies → Copy the value of `__Secure-1PSID` cookie.

+5. Open chatv1.1.py using any text editor, and replace `'CHANGE ME!'` in variable `bard_token` to value aquired on point 4

 ***Click [Here](https://github.com/dsdanielpark/Bard-API) for more info***